Anti-Inflammatory Diet Plan →

 Ingredients

-• 2 tsp balsamic glaze or balsamic vinegar
+• 2 teaspoons balsamic glaze or balsamic vinegar

-• avocado oil or olive oil 1-2 tsp
+• 1 to 2 teaspoons avocado oil or olive oil

 Instructions

-5. Toss all together and serve immediately or place in fridge for later.
+2. Gently toss together and serve immediately or place in the fridge for later.

 Notes

-• If you are sensitive to sugars on insulin, reduce the carbohydrates/sugars by removing the dried fruit and quinoa and adding more pumpkin seeds for healthy fats.
+Prep Tip – If sensitive to sugars or insulin, reduce the carbohydrates/sugars by removing the dried fruit and quinoa and add more pumpkin seeds for healthy fats.

 • Prep Time: 10 min